Are you sure?

 Do you like working with measurements and specific design details?

-Do you enjoy inspecting, diagnosing and repairer?
+Do you enjoy inspecting, diagnosing and repairing?

 Are you reliable, a self-starter and able to work with minimal supervision?
 Can you start and finish work on time?